 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

-The portfolio's sector positioning remained broadly unchanged from the end of the second quarter.
-Financials and health care continued to account for the two largest sectors on an absolute basis at the end of September as well as the biggest overweights.
+Our sector positioning changed little from the previous quarter.
+Financials and health care remained the two largest sectors on an absolute and relative basis at the end of December.
 Information technology and consumer discretionary, respectively, remain the largest underweight sectors.
-A significant weighting in financials stems from positions in diversified financial services, insurance, capital markets, and commercial banks.
-This economically sensitive sector has rebounded strongly from the lows of the 2008-2009 financial crisis, but valuations of select financials appear reasonable on a normalized earnings basis, and the sector has good leverage to the improving U.S. economy.
-We increased exposure to the energy stocks on weakness but the portfolio remains underweight relative to the index, on the theory that increased North American oil and natural gas production could put pressure on these commodities in the long term.
+Our significant weighting in financials stems from holdings in insurance, diversified financial services, and commercial banks.
+This economically sensitive sector has rebounded strongly from the lows of the 2008-2009 crisis, but we believe valuations of select financials appear reasonable on a normalized earnings basis, and the sector has good leverage to the improving economy.
+In health care, our largest exposure is in pharmaceuticals, where our holdings have strong cash flows and attractive dividends.